xandramax/Volume1/README.md

 * Operators can be routed horizontally.
 Making horizontal connections does not disable operators here.
 * Automatic carrier assignment does not occur.
 The only operators which are routed to the Sum output are those which are forcible marked as carriers by the user (see instructions above).

-Note: while the expected CV range is scaled around +/- 5V, the morph CV inputs will actually accept "unlimited" voltage in either the positve or negative direction.
+Note: while the expected CV range is scaled around +/- 5V, the morph CV inputs will actually accept "unlimited" voltage in either the positive or negative direction.
 At standard morph strength, 15V is equivalent to 0V.
 At triple morph strength, -5V = 0V = 5V.
 Try feeding a +/- 5V LFO through a multiplier like NYSTHI [ConstAddMult](https://library.vcvrack.com/NYSTHI/ConstAddMult) for some truly wild circular morphing at high rates of multiplication.

 ![Example](res/Algomorph_FullPatchImage.png)